sinshu/numflat/README.md

 ### Leveraging `System.Numerics.Tensors`
 .NET provides an official numerical computing library from Microsoft called `System.Numerics.Tensors`.
-By using [NumFlatTensorAdapter](https://github.com/sinshu/numflat-tensor-adapter), highly optimized tensor operations can be applied to NumFlat vectors and matrices.
+By using [NumFlatTensorAdapter](https://github.com/sinshu/numflat-tensor-adapter), you can apply highly optimized tensor operations to NumFlat vectors and matrices.
+This adapter adds an `AsTensorSpan()` extension method to `Mat<T>` and `Vec<T>`.
+Calling this method converts NumFlat-specific types into `TensorSpan<T>`, making them compatible with .NET's tensor-related APIs.
 #### Code
 ```cs
 Mat<double> a =